Skip to main content

 Response for initialization

-Response for initialization is used to tell the EHR Studio what to expect when the call is made, and allows you to bind values to fields without depending on a test call response.
+Response for initialization is used to tell the Studio what to expect when the call is made, and allows you to bind values to fields without depending on a test call response.

 This can either be an object with real data that has all of your parameters, or you can make it up, so you have a template on which to bind all of your necessary fields, but in run-time this will be replaced with actual data from the API call.
 Common use case is when you need to bind values when you are configuring the multimedia field.